Should my child go to school or nursery today?

 Note: Measles, Mumps and Rubella (German Measles ) MMR is a notifiable disease.

-Children should go back to school five days from the start of swollen glands
+Children should go back to school 5 days after the start of swellng of the glands and well enough to return

 For more information go to NHS Mumps page